anyaevostinar/anyaevostinar.github.io/classes/111-w26/final-project.md

 * Simplified farming game, inspired by [Stardew Valley](https://en.wikipedia.org/wiki/Stardew_Valley)
 * Simplified sports game

 **Note**: You can't do Tic Tac Toe, since we all already did it ;-).
 Plus, it's too simple for this project.
+You can, however, build off your solutions to labs if they make sense for the game that you want to make.

 ## Project Proposal
 To make sure that you are poised for success, you must write a short proposal of what you plan to do.